-In the field of education, competition has taken a new and more aggressive form, starting right from the school level.
-This article considers various aspects that make for the debate whether competition should be promoted in the field of education or not.
+Competition in education has taken a new and more aggressive form, right from the school level to admissions in colleges.
+This article considers various aspects that make for the debate whether competition should be promoted in the field of education or not?

 Yes, competition should be made necessary in the education process:

 - Education has a purpose to create excellent and responsible citizens and as mentioned, education is the key factor in achieving this.
 When the whole world is engaged in a competition to stay ahead and forward in the race for supreme dominance, nothing less than highly competitive levels of education will do.